-Why Should You Trust My Advice?
+IB Extended Essay: Why Should You Trust My Advice?

 How far away are you from a 4.0?
 Use our easy GPA tool to pinpoint how well you have to do in future classes to get your GPA up to that magical number.

 What Is the Extended Essay in the IB Diploma Programme?

-For the Extended Essay, you choose a research question as a topic, conduct the research independently, then write an essay over your findings.
-The essay itself is a long one—while there's a cap of 4,000 words, most successful essays get very close to this limit.
+For the Extended Essay, you will choose a research question as a topic, conduct the research independently, then write an essay on your findings.
+The essay itself is a long one—although there's a cap of 4,000 words, most successful essays get very close to this limit.

 - A title page